 "It's funny they weren't quite so keen to obey my orders until the moment you arrived.
 If I didn't know any better, I'd suspect that they were trying to impress you," his face broke into a full smirk and I turned bright red.

 Returning my gaze to the training field, I reminisced over a time when Charlie had taught me how to hold a sword.
 He'd always been adamant that I knew how to protect myself so he'd given me a few lessons.
-It was years ago, but I missed the feeling of a sword in my hands.
+It was years ago, but I missed the weight of sword in my hands.

 Edward looked sad when I stood up, but his expression quickly turned curious when I picked up Jasper's sword that lay idly on the grass.

 "I want to try," I said, but he flat out refused.

 "If you think I'm fighting with you, you are out of your mind."